runpod/docs/docs/tetra/overview.md

 Tetra is a Python SDK that streamlines the development and deployment of AI workflows on RunPod's [Serverless](/serverless/overview) infrastructure.
 It provides an abstraction layer that lets you define, execute, and monitor sophisticated AI pipelines through a declarative interface, eliminating infrastructure overhead.

+## Get started

-You can get started with Tetra in minutes by following this [step-by-step tutorial](/tetra/get-started).
+Learn how to code Tetra workflows in serial and parallel by following this [step-by-step tutorial](/tetra/get-started).

 You can also start by cloning the Tetra repository and running the examples inside: